Sdim: A Qudit Stabilizer Simulator: Evaluation and application of Pauli frames for qudit FTQC benchmarking

 \section{Evaluation and application of Pauli frames for qudit FTQC benchmarking}

-Although stabilizer computation is faster than state vector simulation, naive repeated simulation of circuits with different noise trajectories remains prohibitively expensive.
+Although stabilizer computation is faster than state vector simulation, naive repeated simulation of circuits with different noise trajectories is prohibitively expensive.
 We use \textit{Pauli frame sampling} to compute many shots of a qudit circuit, which are then benchmarked against Cirq for speed.
 This technique is the basis of efficient \textit{qubit} stabilizer circuit sampling in Stim \cite{Gidney_2021}.
-Quickly generating large ensembles of samples is a typical task in error-correcting code simulations, and so we demonstrate the Sdim's utility as such a tool by validating the logical error rates of a Cirq-simulated five-qutrit folded error detection code.
-Afterward, we bolster these results by simulating the error characterization procedure with parameters that were intractable in the Cirq build of the procedure.
+Figure \ref{fig:sampling_method_comparison} depicts the need for effective sampling, as the Cirq sampler outperforms tableau repetition, and the tableau sampler completely outperforms the Cirq sampler.